jakebarr98/databricks-data-engineering-project/README.md

 # Databricks Earthquake Data Project

+This project is a demonstration of how Databricks can be used to extract and transform data from an API into a useable dataset for reporting.
+The project utilises soilely the databricks and storage account resources from Azure, and I use Python as the programming language to extract and transform my data.

 ## Architecture

+For this project, I use the medallion architecture.
+The aim of this is to gradually imporve the structure and quality of the data as it moves from bronze --> silver --> gold.

 ## Technology Used
+Python

 ## Dataset Used
+For this project, I used earthquake data provided by a USGS Gov API

 ## Step 1.
 Created Databricks resource
 pricing tier = to enable connection to storage account, so we can leveridge role based access control (IAM) from storage account in data bricks